Ericsson/dataplanebook/src/threading/threading.rst

 The EAL creates a number of DPDK control threads for internal use.
 They are control threads in the DPDK sense only, not in the sense described in :ref:`Data Plane Control`.
-They are usually employed in an auxaliary role, and not in the form of a control plane agent.
+They are usually employed in an auxiliary role, and not in the form of a control plane agent.

 Interrupt Thread
 """"""""""""""""